plainionist/plainionist.github.io/_posts/2026-02-16-Beyond-Vibe-Coding.md

 <!--more-->

 AI tools are now part of everyday development.
+The real question is not whether we use them - but how.

-But how do we use them without sacrificing quality, maintainability, and engineering discipline?
+How do we integrate AI without sacrificing quality, maintainability, and engineering discipline?

 *Beyond Vibe Coding: From Coder to AI-Era Developer* attempts to answer exactly that.

-The book draws a useful distinction right from the start:
+The book introduces a useful distinction:

 - **Vibe coding** optimizes for short-term speed.
 - **AI-assisted engineering** optimizes for sustained velocity and reliability.

-That distinction frames the entire discussion.
-AI can accelerate you - but only if you integrate it into real engineering practices.
+AI can accelerate you - but only if it is embedded in real engineering practices.

 ## Programming With Intent